Wolfieeewolf/LightscapePlugin/docs/SpatialEffectsSystem_Handover.md

    - Remember that RGBColor is an unsigned int, not a struct
    - Use ToRGBColor() and RGBGetXValue() functions
    - Cast to int when assigning to JSON objects: `static_cast<int>(RGBGetRValue(color))`

+6. **Plugin not loading in OpenRGB**
+   - Check that the DLL name is correct (should be "Lightscape.dll" without version number)
+   - Verify API version matches OpenRGB's expectations
+   - Ensure all dependencies are available

+7. **printf format specifier errors**
+   - Use %d for integers instead of %zu for size_t
+   - Cast size_t to int: `static_cast<int>(container.size())`

 ## Resources